- Study options

 The diploma in digital marketing will help you develop your skills to undertake effective digital marketing

-This qualification provides you with the essential knowledge and skills you need to plan, implement and monitor effective digital marketing campaigns and contribute to operational marketing plans.
+This qualification provides you with the essential knowledge and skills you need to plan, implement and monitor effective digital marketing campaigns and contribute to operational marketing plans, using the latest digital tools and practices.

 Digital marketing has evolved from a peripheral element of organisational marketing to one which is at the hub of customer-centric communications in an increasingly multi-channel environment.
 Our digital marketing course will ensure that you are equipped to deal with this shift and make the most of the new business opportunities on offer.

 • The diploma consists of 3 units at level 4